Sciencethebird/Collision/README.md

 # Ball-Collision
-OpenGL Learning Project\n
+OpenGL Learning Project.
-This is the final project for OOP course, NCTU ME
+This is the final project for OOP course, NCTU ME.

 ******